naps-sled-sas/aap_wiki/In Progress/Building Customer Execution Environments.md

 ## Prerequisites
 - RHEL server to run the playbook against.
 - A RH account to be used to pull images from registry.redhat.io
+- A private automation hub to push our image too that also contains all the collections we want to install in our EE.
 - A git repository to store these files in.
-With the following requirements.yml at /collections/requirements.yml
+With the below at /collections/requirements.yml
-- A private automation hub to push our image too that also contains all the collections we want to install in our EE.
 ```
 ---
 collections: